Website icon Xpert.Digital

 Ports in transition: Why Bremerhaven needs more federal funding and legal certainty

-The constitutional situation is complex and historically evolved.
-The Basic Law generally assigns responsibility for port matters to the states.
-This allocation of powers reflects the federal principle, according to which infrastructure with a regional dimension falls under the responsibility of the states.
+The constitutional situation is complex and has developed historically.
+The Basic Law generally assigns responsibility for port affairs to the Länder (federal states).
+This distribution of powers reflects the federal principle according to which infrastructure with a regional dimension falls under the responsibility of the Länder.

 However, exceptions and special regulations already exist.
-The so-called "port burdens" are taken into account in the state fiscal equalization system – a system that the Federal Constitutional Court has repeatedly upheld.
-According to this system, coastal states can deduct approximately half of their net port burdens from their tax revenues before these are included in the calculation of the state fiscal equalization system.
+The so-called "port charges" are taken into account in the system of fiscal equalization between the German states – a system that the Federal Constitutional Court has repeatedly upheld.
+According to this system, coastal states can deduct approximately half of their net port charges from their tax revenues before these are included in the calculation of the fiscal equalization payments.

-Article 104b of the Basic Law (Grundgesetz) generally allows for federal financial assistance to the states.
+Federal financial assistance to the states is generally possible under Article 104b of the Basic Law.
 This provision permits federal financial assistance for "particularly significant investments" that contribute to improving the regional economic structure.
-Port projects may well fall under this category if they have supra-regional significance.
+Port projects can certainly fall under this category if they have supra-regional importance.

-A practical example is combined freight transport: The federal government is already funding the construction of transshipment facilities for rail freight transport in order to shift more freight from road to rail.
-The Rail Gate Bremerhaven benefited from this funding, as the majority of the €70 million construction costs were covered by the federal government.
+A practical example is combined freight transport: The federal government is already subsidizing the construction of transshipment facilities for rail freight to shift more goods from road to rail.
+Rail Gate Bremerhaven benefited from this funding, as the federal government covered the majority of the €70 million construction costs.

 How is international competition developing?

-The competitive situation among German ports has intensified dramatically in recent years.
+The competitive landscape for German ports has intensified dramatically in recent years.
 The established western ports of Rotterdam and Antwerp are continuously investing in their infrastructure and automation technology.
-Rotterdam, as Europe's largest port, has already implemented comprehensive automation projects and is planning further billion-euro investments.
+Rotterdam, as Europe's largest port, has already implemented comprehensive automation projects and is planning further investments worth billions.

-At the same time, new competitors are emerging: Ports in the Mediterranean benefit from their geographical proximity to the Suez Canal routes and can serve as first ports for Asia-Europe traffic.
+At the same time, new competitors are emerging: Mediterranean ports benefit from their geographical proximity to the Suez Canal routes and can serve as initial points of entry for Asia-Europe traffic.
 Ports such as Piraeus in Greece and Valencia in Spain have massively expanded their capacities and implemented modern automation technology.

-Efficient port locations are also developing in the Baltics, potentially challenging the market share of northern German ports.
+High-performing port locations are also developing in the Baltic states, which could challenge the market share of the North German ports.
 This international competition is increasing the pressure on German ports to modernize their infrastructure and maintain their competitiveness.

-The Port of Hamburg, Germany's largest container port, suffered a decline in container throughput of 11.7 percent in the first half of 2025.
-Such developments underscore the urgency of modernization investments.
-In an EU-wide comparison, Hamburg still ranks third behind Rotterdam and Antwerp, but the gap between itself and its competitors is widening.
+The Port of Hamburg, Germany's largest container port, experienced an 11.7 percent decline in container throughput in the first half of 2025.
+Such developments underscore the urgent need for modernization investments.
+While Hamburg still holds third place in an EU-wide comparison behind Rotterdam and Antwerp, the gap to its competitors is widening.

 What significance do ports have for the energy transition?

-German ports are at the heart of the energy transition and are developing into indispensable energy hubs.
-This transformation goes far beyond traditional cargo handling and makes ports strategic infrastructure elements of German climate policy.
+German ports are at the heart of the energy transition and are developing into indispensable “energy hubs”.
+This transformation goes far beyond traditional freight handling and makes the ports strategic infrastructure elements of German climate policy.

 Germany covers approximately 70 percent of its energy needs through imports.
-While fossil fuels such as mineral oil, gas, and hard coal were previously imported through ports, green energy sources such as hydrogen and its derivatives will play a central role in the future.
-The German government's National Hydrogen Strategy envisions ports as key infrastructure for the import and distribution of these new energy sources.
+While fossil fuels such as oil, gas, and coal have traditionally been imported via ports, green energy carriers like hydrogen and its derivatives will play a central role in the future.
+The German government's National Hydrogen Strategy identifies ports as key infrastructure for the import and distribution of these new energy carriers.

 At the same time, the ports serve as base ports for the expansion of offshore wind energy.
-The construction and maintenance of offshore wind farms requires the handling of extremely heavy components such as foundations, tower segments, and rotor blades.
-Estimates suggest that up to 200 hectares of additional heavy-duty land will be needed for the construction of new offshore wind farms alone by 2029.
+The construction and maintenance of offshore wind farms require the handling of extremely heavy components such as foundations, tower segments, and rotor blades.
+It is estimated that up to 200 hectares of additional heavy-liftable land will be needed for the construction of new offshore wind farms alone by 2029.

-This dual function—as an import hub for green energy sources and as a service base for offshore wind energy—underscores the national importance of the port infrastructure.
+This dual function – as an import hub for green energy carriers and as a service base for offshore wind energy – underscores the national importance of the port infrastructure.
 Maritime Coordinator Ploß explicitly referred to this role when he pledged federal participation in the conversion to energy transshipment hubs.

 What will happen to the traditional port economy?

-Structural change in the port industry is already well underway, but it is taking an evolutionary rather than a revolutionary course.
-Traditional handling functions will remain, but will be supplemented by new technologies and additional tasks.
+Structural change in the port industry is already well underway, but it is taking place in an evolutionary rather than a revolutionary manner.
+Traditional handling functions remain, but are being supplemented by new technologies and additional tasks.

-This evolution is clearly evident in the container sector: While the basic function—loading and unloading ships—remains unchanged, the methods are changing fundamentally.
-The new remote-controlled cranes at Rail Gate Bremerhaven demonstrate this development: the same work is performed more precisely, safely, and efficiently.
+This evolution is clearly evident in the container sector: While the basic function – loading and unloading ships – remains unchanged, the methods are fundamentally altered.
+The new remotely controlled cranes at Rail Gate Bremerhaven demonstrate this development: The same work is now performed more precisely, safely, and efficiently.

-The rail share of freight transport is developing positively: Bremerhaven has a rail share of more than 50 percent for container transport to the hinterland, a figure that only Hamburg achieves in Europe.
-The new Rail Gate, with a capacity of 330,000 containers per year, is intended to further strengthen this position.
+The share of rail freight transport is developing positively: Bremerhaven boasts a rail share of over 50 percent for container transport to the hinterland, a figure matched only by Hamburg in Europe.
+The new Rail Gate, with a capacity of 330,000 containers per year, is expected to further strengthen this position.

-At the same time, entirely new business areas are emerging: ports are becoming logistics centers for the energy transition, production sites for green hydrogen, and service centers for offshore wind energy.
-This diversification creates new jobs and added value that can offset structural change in other sectors.
+At the same time, entirely new business areas are emerging: ports are becoming logistics hubs for the energy transition, production sites for green hydrogen, and service centers for offshore wind energy.
+This diversification creates new jobs and added value that can compensate for structural changes in other sectors.

 What is the current status of Sail Bremerhaven 2025?

-Sail Bremerhaven 2025 became a special political and cultural event, underscoring the port's importance.
-Federal President Frank-Walter Steinmeier personally opened the international windjammer festival on August 13, 2025, giving the starting signal for the event aboard the "Gorch Fock."
+Sail Bremerhaven 2025 became a special political and cultural event, underscoring the importance of the port location.
+Federal President Frank-Walter Steinmeier personally opened the international tall ship festival on August 13, 2025, and gave the starting signal for the event from aboard the “Gorch Fock”.

-The scale of the event was impressive: 250 ships from 15 nations participated, including the flagship "Alexander von Humboldt II," the "Union" from Peru, the largest sail training ship in South America, and the "Shabab Oman II" from the Sultanate of Oman.
-Over 1.2 million visitors were attracted to the maritime city.
+The scale of the event was impressive: 250 ships from 15 nations participated, including the flagship “Alexander von Humboldt II”, the “Union” from Peru, the largest sail training ship in South America, and the “Shabab Oman II” from the Sultanate of Oman.
+Over 1.2 million visitors were drawn to the maritime city.

-Maritime Coordinator Christoph Ploß used his visit to the Sail opening to engage in intensive discussions about port financing.
-He visited the Lürssen shipyard in Bremen, the Bremen Kalihafen port, and the Bremerhaven container terminal.
-This combination of cultural celebration and political discussions symbolically highlighted the connection between maritime tradition and modern port management.
+Maritime coordinator Christoph Ploß used his visit to the Sail opening for intensive discussions about port financing.
+He visited the Lürssen shipyard in Bremen, the Bremen potash port, and the Bremerhaven container terminal.
+This combination of cultural festival and political discussions symbolically illustrated the connection between maritime tradition and modern port management.

-Bremen's mayor, Andreas Bovenschulte, emphasized the international appeal of the event at the opening: "The fact that these ships plan their routes specifically so that they can spend the five maritime days here is impressive proof that Sail Bremerhaven is a very special windjammer and ship festival."
+At the opening ceremony, Bremen's mayor Andreas Bovenschulte emphasized the international appeal of the event: "The fact that these ships specifically plan their routes so that they can spend the five maritime days here is impressive proof that Sail Bremerhaven is a very special windjammer and ship festival.".

 What lessons can be learned from other German ports?

 A look at other German port locations reveals both successful automation approaches and the challenges of financing.
-Hamburg, Germany's largest container port, is following a similar path to Bremerhaven with its westward expansion: total infrastructure costs of €1.1 billion plus at least €700 million in private investment from Eurogate.
+Hamburg, Germany's largest container port, is pursuing a similar path to Bremerhaven with its western expansion: total infrastructure costs of €1.1 billion plus at least €700 million in private investment from Eurogate.

-Hamburg's Container Terminal Altenwerder (CTA) has been considered one of the world's most modern automated terminals since 2002.
-The experience gained there with driverless container transporters (AGVs) and software-controlled gantry crane systems is being incorporated into the plans for Bremerhaven.
+The Hamburg Container Terminal Altenwerder (CTA) has been considered one of the world's most modern automated terminals since 2002.
+The experience gained there with driverless container transporters (AGVs) and software-controlled gantry crane systems is being incorporated into the planning for Bremerhaven.

-With the JadeWeserPort project, Wilhelmshaven demonstrates how automation technology can be tested: Eurogate conducted the "STRADegy" pilot project there, testing automated straddle carriers under real-world conditions.
-These experiences from the test field are now benefiting the development in Bremerhaven.
+Wilhelmshaven's JadeWeserPort project demonstrates how automation technology can be tested: Eurogate conducted the "STRADegy" pilot project there, in which autonomously driving straddle carriers were tested under real-world conditions.
+This experience from the test field is now benefiting development efforts in Bremerhaven.

-The findings from Hamburg and Wilhelmshaven confirm: Automation is not an end in itself, but a necessity in international competition.
-The investments are high, but without this modernization, there is a risk of losing market share to competing ports.
+The findings from Hamburg and Wilhelmshaven confirm that automation is not an end in itself, but a necessity in international competition.
+Investments are high, but without this modernization, ports risk losing market share to competing ports.

 What are the long-term prospects?

-The future of the German port industry will be shaped by several megatrends: digitalization, automation, decarbonization, and the energy transition.
-Bremerhaven is strategically positioning itself for these challenges, but success depends on financing the necessary infrastructure investments.
+The future of the German port industry is shaped by several megatrends: digitalization, automation, decarbonization, and the energy transition.
+Bremerhaven is strategically positioning itself for these challenges, but its success depends on securing the necessary infrastructure investments.

-The planned renovation of the Stromkaje will span 15 to 20 years and represent the largest port construction project in Bremen's history.
-In parallel, Eurogate plans to gradually advance automation once the quay infrastructure is renewed.
-This combination of public and private investments totaling over three billion euros could transform Bremerhaven into one of the most modern container ports in Europe.
+The planned modernization of the quay will take 15 to 20 years and represent the largest port construction project in Bremen's history.
+In parallel, Eurogate intends to gradually advance automation once the quay infrastructure has been modernized.
+This combination of public and private investments, totaling over three billion euros, could transform Bremerhaven into one of the most modern container ports in Europe.

-The port's role as an energy hub offers additional growth opportunities: importing green hydrogen, providing services for offshore wind farms, and handling components for the energy transition could open up new business areas.
+Its role as an energy hub offers additional growth opportunities: importing green hydrogen, servicing offshore wind farms, and handling components for the energy transition could open up new business areas.
 This diversification makes the port less dependent on the traditional container business and creates resilience against economic fluctuations.

-The solution to the financing issue remains crucial.
-Without greater federal involvement, the coastal states will hardly be able to manage the necessary investments on their own.
-Maritime Coordinator Ploß has announced that he will advocate for a new constitutional regulation.
-If this succeeds, Germany could develop its ports into the most efficient and modern in Europe.
+The crucial issue remains the financing.
+Without greater federal participation, the coastal states will hardly be able to shoulder the necessary investments on their own.
+Maritime Coordinator Ploß has announced his intention to advocate for a new constitutional regulation.
+Should this succeed, Germany could develop its ports into some of the most efficient and modern in Europe.

-Technological innovation has already begun – the Rail Gate Bremerhaven is proof of this.
-Now it's time to consistently continue on this path and create the necessary financial and legal framework.
+Technological innovation has already begun – the Rail Gate Bremerhaven is proof of that.
+Now it is crucial to consistently pursue this path and create the necessary financial and legal framework.
 The coming years will show whether Germany can successfully transfer its role as a major maritime trading nation into the digital age.

 Markus Becker